builder555/PineSAM/Readme.md

 Why focus on soldering when you can play with the settings instead?
 With this app you will have full control over your new shiny Pinecil V2 from your computer.

-**NB**: No special browser permissions required
+**NB**: No special browser permissions required **NB**: This app needs the python backend to run on a computer, it CANNOT run entirely in the browser unlike Joric's UI.

 ## Features
 - [x] Automatically detect Pinecil V2 over BLE